albertdahlin/elm-cli-io-monad/README.md

-# IO Monad
+# IO Monad in Elm

-Just abusing the Elm architecture for fun.
+*Just abusing the Elm architecture for fun.
+This comes with absolutely no warrany.*

+## Running the example

+- [example/MyApp.elm](./example/MyApp.elm) is an example application
+  written in an IO monad style (like in Haskell).
-- You need `node` and `elm make`
+- You need `node` and `elm make` to run this.
 - Run `make` to compile and run an example app.